 Being my own boss, getting out and about, meeting lots of interesting people, having a great physical workout (more on that below) and to top it all actually being paid for it!
 The job had everything as far as I was concerned.
 It felt like freedom, or the closest you can get to it these days.
 Like a modern day cowboy with a van instead of a horse.

 For the first year, like most new business owners, I worked like a man possessed.
 I couldn't say no to a job.
 I ate out permanently, even breakfast was taken on the go.
 I had my favourite cafes located strategically around the capital, so wherever I finished a move I didn't have far to go to replenish my energy levels.
 I ate like two horses and it was mainly pasta or anything else with enough carbs and calories in it to keep me going on full steam ahead.

-To say removals work is physically demanding is an understatement.
+To say working in London removals is physically demanding is an understatement.
 I was already in reasonable shape when I started, but still after the first couple of moves I was aching all over the next morning.
 This quickly wore off as my body grew conditioned to it.
 It's not just the lifting, it's going up and down 4 or 5 flights of stairs and along lengthy corridors and pathways with the stuff too.
 I'd done some other challenging things in the past but this really was a daily dose of full body workout quite unlike anything I'd experienced before.